jerng/concepts/README.md

 This is perfection.

-Also notice that until there is some sort of DCMA takedown, I can talk about the Supo Crew on social media.
+Also notice that until there is some sort of DMCA takedown, I can talk about the Supo Crew on social media.
 So one of the first orders of business about this idea was to get it pushed to GitHub under an open-source license of some sort.
 We'll find out later if I did this the right way, I suppose.